 The Patch Editor allows you to modify existing patches or create new patches.

 A patch consists of one or more samples.
-A sample is an audio file containing a single note of the instrument the patch is for (for instance a single piano key hit).
+A sample is an audio file containing a single note of the instrument the patch is for (a single piano key hit for instance).

 For every sample the following properties must be defined: